Senior communities take precautions amid COVID-19 pandemic

 According to the Centers for Disease Control and Prevention, eight out of 10 deaths reported in the U.S. have been in adults 65 years and older.

-Among adults with confirmed cases of COVID-19 in the U.S., 31-70 percent of folks 85 and older require hospitalization.
-For those 65-84 years old, 31-59 percent require hospitalization, the CDC reports.
-And 10-27 percent of adults 85 years and older with COVID-19, died from the virus.
+Among adults with confirmed cases of COVID-19 in the U.S., 31 percent to 70 percent of folks 85 and older require hospitalization.
+For those 65 to 84 years old, 31 percent to 59 percent require hospitalization, the CDC reports.
+And 10 percent to 27 percent of adults 85 years and older with COVID-19 died from the virus.

 Dr. Shuja Hassan, geriatrician and the medical director at UPMC Senior Community Canterbury Place in Pittsburgh, said there’s two reasons the elderly are at such a high risk of developing COVID-19.

-“Older people are at a particular high risk because 1.
-Their age.
+“Older people are at a particular high risk because, one, their age.
 And what we know is that while we age our immunity declines, just by the process of aging.
-2. Older people tend to have chronic disease,” he said.
+Two, older people tend to have chronic disease,” he said.

-Common chronic disease include diabetes, coronary artery disease, someone who has had a bypass surgery, lung disease, chronic obstructive pulmonary disease, chronic kidney disease and autoimmune diseases like rheumatoid arthritis and lupus.
+Common chronic diseases include diabetes, coronary artery disease, someone who has had a bypass surgery, lung disease, chronic obstructive pulmonary disease, chronic kidney disease and autoimmune diseases, such as rheumatoid arthritis and lupus.

 Since the elderly are at a high-risk of COVID-19 infection, local senior communities are taking precautions to keep one of the nation’s most vulnerable populations safe.